breannar888/Portfolio/README.md

 # Portfolio
-a showcase of my shills
+a showcase of my skills